Computer and file password network etiquette for data protection of files and folders on computers or other devices with 2 netiquette tips.

-Computer and file password netiquette to encrypt important data.
+Encrypt important data for computer and file password netiquette.
 Login credentials with a username and password for laptops and desktops.
 Pin code and fingerprint scanners for access to mobile phones.
 Pin or passwords on important documents.

 Access to hardware allows access to the data inside.
-Hackers know this and target our computers for outright theft or other breach.
-Computer data security on our computers and in the cloud.
-When you have data that can compromise our identity, education, or employment in computers.
-Also, access to it from our devices.
+Hackers know this and target your computers for outright theft or other breach.
+Computer data security on your devices and in the cloud.
+When you have data that can compromise your identity, education, or employment in electronics.
+Also, access to it from your devices.

-A computer and file password is meant to protect data on your hardware; In a specific directory; Otherwise, in a specific file.
+A computer or file password is a code to grant access.
+Protects data on your hardware; In a specific directory; Otherwise, in a specific file.
 There are various scenarios that make it necessary to protect each.
 Most are business use cases.

 In general, protect Personal Computers (PC’s).
 A Windows account with a password is required by the Operating System (OS).
 Still, you have to lock the screen when you leave your computer.
 Then, your password is required to unlock.